Easy Homemade Ramen in a Jar (Vegetarian)

 - In layers add the rice noodles, edamame beans, cubed tofu, carrot, half of the egg per serving, spring onions, cilantro leaves and finally sesame seeds.
 Put a lid on the jar and reserve in a cool place until ready to eat.2.5 oz rice noodles, ¾ cup edamame (soy beans), 2 tsp sesame seeds

 - When you are ready to eat, add 2 cups of boiling water per serving to the jar.
-Ideally microwave for another 2-3 minutes for a steaming hot soup.
+Let stand for a minute or two and then ideally microwave for another 2-3 minutes for a steaming hot soup.
 Season with salt and enjoy!4 cups water